How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 This transfer isn’t limited to only a sale; it can also occur through a mortgage, gift deed, lease, or exchange.

 In real estate, most transactions deal with immovable properties like land or buildings.
-But, a plot file, in Pakistan is a movable property due to how they operate within the system.
+However, a plot file in Pakistan is a movable property because it operates within the system.

 • Inheritance: When passes away a member of a family, his property transfers to legal heirs.

-• Gifting: You can gift your property to someone, but follow the legal process.
+• Gifting: You can gift your property to someone, but you must follow the legal process.

 • Buying/Selling: When you buy or sell a property, the ownership transfers